Gray-ggk/Obsidian-Hover-Snippet/README.md

 ---

 ### How to install:
- - Download the snippet(s) and save them to ~/.obsidian/snippets, which is in your Obsidanian folder.
-This folder can be opened by going to Settings -> Appearance -> Scrollall the way down to "Snippets" and click the folder icon
+ - Download the snippet(s) and save to ~\.obsidian\snippets, which is in your Obsidian folder.
+This folder can be opened by going to Settings -> Appearance -> Scroll down to "Snippets" and click the folder icon
  - After downloading, refresh by pressing the "Refresh" icon
  - Enable snippet(s)